zhixin9001/2021-SAA/note/tips.md

     also supported
         - bule/green
         - 聚合, Network Load Balancers, Application Load Balancers, Elastic IPs, and EC2 Instances, without making user-facing changes
+        - giving you a single entry point to your application, regardless of how many AWS Regions it’s deployed in
     - Amazon CloudFront, CDN(content delivery network)
     - diff: AWS Global Accelerator & CloudFront both use the AWS global network and its edge locations around the world.
 CloudFront improves performance for both cacheable content and dynamic content (such as API acceleration and dynamic site delivery), while Global Accelerator improves performance for a wide range of applications over TCP or UDP.
 - VPC console wizard